 Configuration Management - We found prior year unresolved weaknesses related to the detection, remediation, and monitoring of high and critical risk vulnerabilities for software patches and updates, and system configuration weaknesses which existed on NARA systems, and were publicly known since 2021 or earlier, still exist.
 In addition, we found prior year unresolved weaknesses related to configuration management plans and policies, baseline management procedures, and configuration-controlled changes which were not consistently maintained.
-The IT control deficiencies resulted from an ineffective patch and vulnerability management program, not prioritizing the development of organization wide configuration management policies and procedures, as well as inadequate oversight by NARA management.
+The IT control deficiencies resulted from an ineffective patch and vulnerability management program, not prioritizing the development of organization wide configuration management.
 Absent an effectively implemented and enforced configuration management program that addresses significant security weaknesses, there is an increased risk that financial information may be inadvertently or deliberately disclosed, manipulated, or misappropriated.